Select Page

 Psychologists, LCSWs, LPCs, School Counselors, and Registered Play Therapists looking to deepen their expertise in treating pediatric anxiety and OCD.

-Stop fighting the “Worry Weasel” alone.
+Stop fighting the “Worry Monster” alone.
 Come learn how to help your clients outsmart their OCD through the power of play!

 Learning Objectives: